ayeseeem/desipartart/README.md

   Could either merge `src/main/` and `src/test` (merge one into the other), or perhaps just strip `src/main/` and `src/test` - less meaningful, but maybe easier?

+- [ ] Keep track of dates and warn if log is not in chronological order (implying `--reverse` was not used to create the log).
+  - Or better yet, automatically detect/fix order